sawi4644/JavaScript-DrumKit/README.md

 # JavaScript-DrumKit
-A drum kit using the keyboard to make drum sounds
+A drum kit made with html, css, and mostly javascript, using the keyboard to make drum sounds

 ## Credits
 wesbos JavaScript 30